jnozzi/cocoadev.com/markdown/NSArrayControllerTreeNode.md

-_NSArrayControllerTreeNode is often returned by General/[NSOutlineView itemAtRow:i].
+_NSArrayControllerTreeNode is often returned by [NSOutlineView itemAtRow:i].
 There is no documentation on it.
 The header for it can be found at http://www.blueboxmoon.com/wiki/?page=Binding%20Tree

-As always, be wary of undocumented General/APIs.
+As always, be wary of undocumented APIs.
 Apple will feel no reservations about pulling them right out from under you.

-@interface _NSArrayControllerTreeNode : General/NSObject
+@interface _NSArrayControllerTreeNode : NSObject

 //
 // Get the number of child nodes under this node.